aminnie/EVM-Deck/README.md

 ### First Run

 On first run, DevDeck will:
+1. **Validate USB Devices**: Check for Elgato Stream Deck and MIDI output devices
+   - On Linux/Raspberry Pi: Validates via USB device detection (`lsusb`)
+   - On Windows: Uses Stream Deck library and MIDI port enumeration
+   - Exits with clear error messages if devices are missing
+2. **Auto-Connect MIDI**: Automatically detects and connects to the first available hardware MIDI output port
+   - Filters out virtual ports and "Midi Through" ports
+   - Prefers ports with known MIDI device names (USB MIDI, CH345, etc.)
+   - Logs connection status for troubleshooting
-1. Detect connected Stream Deck devices
+3. **Detect Stream Deck Devices**: Enumerate connected Stream Deck devices
-2. Generate a default `config/settings.yml` file
+4. **Generate Settings**: Create a default `config/settings.yml` file if none exists
-3. Populate it with basic clock controls for each device
+5. **Populate Controls**: Add basic clock controls for each device

 **Note**: Ensure the official Stream Deck application is closed before running DevDeck, as only one application can control a Stream Deck at a time.

+**Device Detection Errors**: If you see errors about missing devices:
+- **Elgato Stream Deck**: Verify USB connection and check with `lsusb | grep -i elgato` (Linux/Raspberry Pi)
+- **MIDI Device**: Ensure MIDI adapter is connected and check with `lsusb | grep -i midi` (Linux/Raspberry Pi)

 ### Raspberry Pi Autostart